MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/troubleshoot-examples.md

 ---
 title: GitHub Copilot for Azure prompt engineering examples for troubleshooting your application
-description: This article provides example prompts that can be used to help troubleshooting your application in the cloud.
+description: This article provides example prompts that can be used to help troubleshoot your application in the cloud.
 keywords: github, copilot, ai, azure ms.service: azure ms.topic: overview